 As kale salads have become more and more basic over the years, I’ve shied away from sharing some of my favorite ways to prepare them on the blog.
-And yet, they often find their way onto my cooking class menus, not just because I know that they are indeed crowd pleasers, but because of a myriad of techniques that go into making my kale salad the best fucking kale salad you’ve ever eaten.
+And yet, they often find their way onto my cooking class menus and my program batch cooking meal plans, not just because I know that they are indeed crowd pleasers, but because of a myriad of techniques that go into making my kale salad the best fucking kale salad you’ve ever eaten.

 So today I’m doing things a little differently than usual by doing a deep dive into what makes this recipe so basic, yet so damn good.

 The Anatomy of a Basic Bitch Kale Salad

 First, let’s put on our nerd goggles and break things down.
 Below are some of the elements that are most important for making this salad both basic and the best ever.
 Because, after all, sometimes things become basic because of their deliciousness.
 (See item 2, avocado.)

 1. Massaged Kale: Not all kale salads are created equal, and I think the quality really comes down to which type of kale you choose.
 When I’m using kale in raw preparations, I opt for Lacinato (also known as Tuscan, Dinosaur or Cavo Nero) for two reasons.
 First, it’s darker, smoother and less toothsome than curly kale.
 Second, the leaf is much easier to separate from the stalk.
 And if you want a delicious, tender kale salad, first rule of thumb is that you must remove the thick stem.